Konstantin Unterweger

 About

-Hi, I'm Konstantin, a Computer Science student at TU Wien, having completed my bachelor’s degree in July 2025.
-I have a strong interest in software development, algorithms, and problem-solving, and I'm always eager to explore new technologies and challenges.
+Hi, I'm Konstantin, a Computer Science student at TU Wien.
+I completed my bachelor's degree in July 2025 and I am passionate about software development, algorithms, and problem solving, and I enjoy learning new technologies through hands-on projects.

 Beyond my studies, sports have always played an important role in my life.
-I spent my entire youth playing ice hockey in the Austrian Bundesliga, which instilled in me a deep sense of discipline, resilience, and team spirit.
-Balancing competitive sports with academics taught me how to manage my time effectively and approach challenges with a strategic mindset.
+I spent my youth playing ice hockey in the Austrian Bundesliga, which shaped my discipline, resilience, and team spirit.
+Balancing competitive sports with academics taught me how to manage time effectively and approach challenges with a focused, strategic mindset.

-I'm always open to connecting, discussing tech, collaborating on projects, or even talking about sports!
+I'm always open to connecting, discussing technology, collaborating on projects, or talking about sports.
 Feel free to reach out.

 Software Developer & Critical Thinker | CS @ TU Wien

-I thrive on solving complex problems, writing efficient code, and continuously learning.
-My background in Computer Science at TU Wien and years of competitive experience playing ice hockey in the Austrian Bundesliga have shaped my analytical thinking, resilience, and teamwork skills.
+I enjoy solving complex problems, writing clean and efficient code, and continuously learning.
+My background in Computer Science at TU Wien and years of competitive ice hockey in the Austrian Bundesliga have strengthened my analytical thinking, resilience, and teamwork.

 - Passionate about algorithms, software development, and optimization.

-- Always open to collaborations, discussions, and new challenges.
+- Open to collaboration, technical discussions, and new challenges.

 - Birthday: 7 December 2002